IT-M365-Training/MS-4008-Microsoft-365-Copilot-Interactive-Experience-for-Executives/Instructions/Labs/LAB 03: Create a presentation using Microsoft 365 Copilot in PowerPoint.md

----
-lab:
-    title: 'Exercise: Create a presentation using Microsoft 365 Copilot in PowerPoint'
-    module: 'Envision new ideas with Microsoft 365 Copilot'
----

 # Introduction

 Microsoft 365 Copilot in PowerPoint acts as your presentation assistant, transforming your concepts into impactful slides.
 With Copilot, you can seamlessly convert written documents into presentation decks, complete with speaker notes and references.
 Starting a new presentation is as easy as providing an outline or prompt and letting Copilot do the heavy lifting.
 Beyond creation, Copilot also includes tools to streamline lengthy presentations and offers intuitive commands to refine layouts, adjust text formatting, and synchronize animations.